run-x/opta-docs/content/en/docs/Reference/Modules.md

 * `port` -- Required.
 Specifies what port your app was made to be listened to.
 Currently it must be a map of the form `http: [PORT_NUMBER_HERE]` or `tcp: [PORT_NUMBER_HERE]`.
 Use http if you just have a vanilla http server and tcp for websockets.
-* `min_autoscaling` -- Optional.
+* `min_containers` -- Optional.
 The minimum number of replicas your app can autoscale to.
 Default 1
-* `max_autoscaling` -- Optional.
+* `max_containers` -- Optional.
 The maximum number of replicas your app can autoscale to.
 Default 3
-* `image` -- Optional.
-If you specify this, then it will use the image specified for its deploys and not make an ECR repo itself.
-* `tag` -- Optional, use this if you are using an internal image whose repo is managed by the module.
-The tag specifies what image tag to pull from the image repo.
-We recommend tagging based on git commit sha
+* `image` -- Required.
+Set to AUTO to create a private repo for your own images.
+Otherwises attempts to pull image from public dockerhub
 * `env_vars` -- Optional.
 A list of maps holding name+value fields for envars to add to your container
   ```yaml
     - name: BLAH